appcircleio/appcircle-docusaurus/docs/publish-module/send-to-huawei.md

 ### Adding a Huawei AppGallery API Key

 To send apps from Appcircle, you need to provide a Huawei AppGallery Developer API key.
-To add a key, go to [My Organization](../account/my-organization.md) and press the "Add New" button (or the "Manage" button first if you have saved keys) next to the "Huawei AppGallery Developer API Keys" item under the Connections section.
-The add key screen will be displayed.
+To add a key, go to the [My Organization](https://docs.appcircle.io/account/my-organization) and press the "Add New" button (or the "Manage" button first if you have saved keys) next to the "Huawei AppGallery Developer API Keys" item under the Connections section.
+The `Add Key` screen will be displayed.

 [Create a key in JSON format in the AppGallery Connect](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agcapi-getstarted-0000001111845114) and upload it here for API authentication.
 Please keep this file as it is the only copy and it will be required during every store submission for security purposes.